elifesciences/elife-xpub/docs/incidents/2019-02-23-failed-export.md

 <!-- - Difficult to see what the assertions were due to snapshot testing -->
 - EJP as an external service had no way that we know of to test out the MECA export

-## Stabilization Steps ( TBC)
+## Stabilization Steps

-- Manual fix
-- Another manual fix
+- Giorgio changes the filter to direct 100% of traffic to EJP
-- Ultimate root cause fix
+- Ultimate root cause fix: https://github.com/elifesciences/elife-xpub/pull/1573

 ## Impact